lyxsus/stitchclips/README.md

 This tool stiches your clips from Twitch automatically and post them to Youtube or Twitch Videos

+### Note

+The build is currently not passing because there's been a lot of changes and I need to test it all.

+Also, I need to document the API.

 ### Features

 * Downloads top clips from a Twitch channel